 If a BioNomadix wireless physiology signal displays dropout/flatline…

-Making sure electrodes are fully adhered and leads are not pulling
+- Make sure transducer/lead is firmly inserted to transmitter channel, electrodes are fully adhered, and leads are not pulling

-Elevate the MP150 and receiver higher in the room
+- Elevate the BioNomadix Receiver/Logger/Smart Center higher in the room

-Maintaining line of sight to the Receiver/Logger; subject may inadvertently be blocking line of sight when they move (i.e., scrunch their head to their shoulder).
-If there’s enough length in the leads, mount transmitter on the shoulder or upper arm to let more of the radio energy escape the Transmitter.
+- Participants may inadvertently be blocking line of sight when they move (i.e., scrunch their head to their shoulder).
+If there’s enough length in the leads, mount Transmitter on the shoulder or upper arm to let more of the radio energy escape the Transmitter.

-If the recording environment is near a military base, it’s possible that military-grade RF equipment is interfering; a spectral scan would be required to confirm that and then frequencies could be positioned at quiet points (via BIOPAC Support Request; Current shipping Firmware can’t be used to change to fixed frequencies).
+- If the recording environment is near a military base, it’s possible that military-grade RF equipment is interfering; a spectral scan would be required to confirm that and then frequencies could be positioned at quiet points (via BIOPAC Support Request).